ibm-cloud-architecture/vaccine-reefer-simulator/README.md

 * Dynamic end point URL injection to the Vuejs via a REST end point (see `api/freezerURL.py`)
 * Vuejs and gauge implemented with
 * Docker-compose to run locally
-* Use gipops and Kustomize for deployment.
+* Use gitops and Kustomize for deployment.
 This is declared in a separate [gitops repository](https://github.com/ibm-cloud-architecture/vaccine-gitops) under `apps` folder.

 You can read more of the solution in [this site](https://ibm-cloud-architecture.github.io/vaccine-solution-main/).